 Music has been an important feature of the liturgy at Dunfermline Abbey since the time of the Benedictine foundation in the twelfth century.
 In these earlier times music would have been sung at every service throughout the course of each day. (more…)

 The Abbey Church is the centrepiece of Dunfermline, one of the oldest settlements in Scotland and once its proud capital.
-The history of The Abbey is entwined with that of Scotland itself, as Dunfermline was the burial site of the Scottish monarchs before the adoption of the island of Iona,
+The history of The Abbey is entwined with that of Scotland itself, as Dunfermline was the burial site of the Scottish monarchs after the island of Iona, and you will

 We are more than just a Sunday thing, it’s something different for everyone, every day!.